-When reporting a security concern, please provide as much detail as possible, including:
+When reporting a security concern, provide as much detail as possible, including:

-If the information is sensitive, please ask us for a secure exchange method, and do not send any executable attachments.
+If the information is sensitive, ask us for a secure exchange method and don’t send any executable attachments.

 The Coveo Security Team performs frequent internal penetration tests using a variety of tools.
-However, these reports cannot be shared with customers.
+However, these reports can’t be shared with customers.

-Coveo accommodates Customers wishing to perform penetration tests on the Coveo Hosted Services.
+Coveo accommodates Customers wanting to perform penetration tests on the Coveo Hosted Services.
 Such tests require specialist technical expertise and shall be pre-approved by the Coveo Security Team.

 To request a technical review, Customers must create a support case and provide, at least 7 days prior to the test, the following information:

 Coveo commits to conducting performance tests on its Cloud products, thus ensuring that the expected performances are achieved at all times.
-For details regarding the performances you should expect, refer to your Coveo Customer Agreement.
+For details regarding the performances you should expect, see your Coveo Customer Agreement.

-However, if you must conduct such tests for contractual or legal reasons, you are required to obtain an authorization from Coveo beforehand.
+However, if you must conduct such tests for contractual or legal reasons, you’re required to obtain an authorization from Coveo beforehand.
 If you fail to do so, you could trigger a throttling process impacting your entire Coveo Cloud organization, and Coveo could suspend service provision.

 Performance Testing Authorization Process

-If you must conduct performance tests for contractual or legal reasons, you are required to contact Coveo Support at least five business days before the desired test date.
+If you must conduct performance tests for contractual or legal reasons, you’re required to contact Coveo Support at least five business days before the desired test date.
 This allows Coveo to monitor the process and ensure that you get the most accurate and relevant results by:

 The performance test authorization process goes as follows:

-You contact Coveo Support as soon as you know that you are required to conduct a performance test, and provide the following information:
+You contact Coveo Support as soon as you know that you’re required to conduct a performance test, and provide the following information: